-- 1. [Indigenous peoples have rights of association, assembly, organization and expression, without interference and in accordance with their worldview, inter alia, values, usages, customs, ancestral traditions, beliefs, spirituality, and other cultural practices.] $\frac{12}{2}$ - 2.
-Indigenous peoples have the right to assemble on their sacred and ceremonial sites and areas, and for this purpose, they shall have free [reasonable] access, use [and administration] of these sites and areas. - 3.
-Indigenous peoples, in particular those who are divided by borders, have the right to [move freely and] maintain full contact and common activities with their members [and other peoples] [with whom they have ethnic, religious or linguistic ties] who inhabit the territory of neighboring states, without discrimination.
-[The states shall adopt measures, including the adoption of international instruments, to facilitate the exercise of these rights.] - 4.
-[The states shall adopt measures aimed at facilitating the exercise of the rights recognized in this article, mindful of the rights of third persons.] $^{13/}$
+- 1. Indigenous peoples have the rights of association, assembly, organization and expression, and to exercise them without interference and in accordance with their worldview, inter alia, values, usages, customs, ancestral traditions, beliefs, spirituality, and other cultural practices.
+(Approved on January 18, 2011 Thirteenth Meeting of Negotiations in the Quest for Points of Consensus) - 2.
+Indigenous peoples have the right to assemble on their sacred and ceremonial sites and areas.
+For this purpose they shall have free access and use to these sites and areas.
+(Approved on January 18, 2011 Thirteenth Meeting of Negotiations in the Quest for Points of Consensus) - 3.
+Indigenous peoples, in particular those who are divided by international borders, shall have the right to travel and to maintain and develop contacts, relations, and direct cooperation, including activities for spiritual, cultural, political, economic, and social purposes, with their members and other peoples.
+(Approved on January 20, 2011 Thirteenth Meeting of Negotiations in the Quest for Points of Consensus) - 4.
+These states shall adopt, in consultation and cooperation with the indigenous peoples, effective measures to ensure the exercise and application of these rights.
+(Approved on January 18, 2011 Thirteenth Meeting of Negotiations in the Quest for Points of Consensus)

 Article XX.
-Right to [autonomy] or [and] self-government.
+Right to [autonomy] or [and] self-government

 - 1. Indigenous peoples, [as one of the ways to exercise their] [in the exercise of] the right to self-determination [within the states], have the right to autonomy or [and] self-government with respect to, inter alia, culture, language, spirituality, education, [information, means of communication,] health, housing, employment, social well-being, maintenance [of community security], [of jurisdictional functions in matters of territory,] family relations, economic activities, administration of land and resources, environment and [entry of non-members]; [and to determine with states the ways and means of financing {the exercise of these rights} these autonomous functions].
-14/ - 2.
+10/ - 2.
 Indigenous peoples have the right to maintain and develop their own decision-making institutions.
 They also have the right to participate fully and effectively without discrimination in decision-making at all levels in relation to matters that may [directly] affect their rights, [lives and destiny].
 They may do so directly or through their representatives, and accordance with their own norms, procedures, and traditions.
 They also have the right [to equal opportunities] to access and to participate [fully and effectively as peoples] in all national institutions and fora, [including deliberative bodies.]